hdarji1912/AWS-Documentation/Day-03/README.md

 ---
 # 🎯 Key Takeaways

-Understood the difference between Trust Policy and Permission Policy.
+-Understood the difference between Trust Policy and Permission Policy.
-Created an IAM User without direct S3 access.
+-Created an IAM User without direct S3 access.
-Created an IAM Role with a Trust Policy.
+-Created an IAM Role with a Trust Policy.
-Attached a Permission Policy to the IAM Role.
+-Attached a Permission Policy to the IAM Role.
-Allowed the IAM User to assume the IAM Role.
+-Allowed the IAM User to assume the IAM Role.
-Generated temporary credentials using AWS STS.
+-Generated temporary credentials using AWS STS.
-Accessed Amazon S3 using the assumed role.
+-Accessed Amazon S3 using the assumed role.
-Verified the Principle of Least Privilege by confirming write operations were denied.
+-Verified the Principle of Least Privilege by confirming write operations were denied.

 ---